overcast-software/toolshare_frontend/README.md

 ### In-Scope:

 Development of a new Ember.js frontend.
-Integration with Snipe-IT's API.
+Integration with Homebox's API.
 UI/UX design improvements.

 ### Out-of-Scope:

-Modifications to Snipe-IT's backend codebase.
+Modifications to Homebox's backend codebase.
 Mobile app development in this phase.

 ## Implementation Plan